Had It Up to “Ihr”? 4 Key Uses of This Multifaceted German Word

 So, in the example above, we just need to add an “e,” as Katze (cat) is the subject of the sentence, which means it’s in the nominative case.

-We’re not quite finished with the polite aspect of German just yet!
-Ihr is also used as the polite form of “your,” as shown below.
+Ihr is also used as the polite form of “your,” as shown here:

 Watch out for your capitals here!
-Just like the formal “you”, Sie, the formal possessive pronoun always needs to be capitalized in written German, Ihr, as uncapitalized ihr means “her”, as we saw above.
+Just like the formal “you”, Sie, the formal possessive pronoun always needs to be capitalized in written German, Ihr.
+If it’s not capitalized, ihr means “her,” as we saw above.

-What you also need to remember is that this Ihr needs a different ending depending on its case and the gender of the following noun.
-In the sentence above, it remains as it is because it’s in the accusative case and Buch (book) is a neuter noun.
+Remember that this Ihr needs a different ending depending on its case and the gender of the following noun.
+In the sentence above, it remains as it is because it’s in the accusative case and Telefon (telephone) is a neuter noun.

-But that’s not all…there’s one more use of ihr to go through.
-It’s also used to describe third person possession.
-So if you want to say something belongs to a group of people—if something is theirs, to be more precise—you need to use ihr.
+Ihr is also used to describe third-person possession.
+So if you want to say that something belongs to a group of people—if something is theirs, to be more precise—you need to use ihr.

 Here’s an example: